REVIEW: Action Comics #1016

-Since Naomi’s introduction in Action Comics #1015, I have been VERY intrigued to see what she brings to the table.
+Action Comics #1016 is here and ever since Naomi’s introduction in Action Comics #1015, I have been VERY intrigued to see what she brings to the table.
 I loved her first interactions with Superman and Batman, and I have been eagerly awaiting the next issue to see what happens.

 I adore the standard cover for this issue which is by Jamal Campbell.
 His artwork is really incredible, and I’ve never known someone draw a cloud so perfectly.
 It has a slightly discoloured vibe, but that only makes Naomi, and her wonderful powers shine brighter.
 This cover is a perfect play on the classic line – “This is a job for Superman!”, which I absolutely loved.
 I love the way Campbell draws Superman, he’s confident and determined, just how he should be.
 I really wouldn’t mind seeing Campbell do a little more work on the Superman titles if I’m honest.